It's Right. It's On Time. Or It's FREE!

-UV Coating: High Gloss Print Coating
+UV Coating: High Gloss Print Coating Explained

-Your printed marketing materials may be your only opportunity to get your customer's attention in today's increasingly competitive arena.
+Your printed marketing materials may be your best opportunity to get your customer's attention in today's increasingly competitive arena.
 Why not make them really shine, and catch their attention?
 You may want to check out the advantages and benefits of UV coating.

 What is UV or Ultra Violet Coating?

 UV coating, or ultraviolet coating, is a very glossy, shiny liquid coating applied to a printed paper surface and cured on a printing press or special machine using ultraviolet light.
 The coating hardens, or cures when it is exposed to the ultra violet radiation.

 UV coating makes your printed piece eye catching, and is perfect for products such as postcards, hand-out sheets, presentation folders, business cards and catalogs, or any product that can benefit from a rich, glossy and dramatic look.